 Being my first time in Mexico I was super excited, I would arrive at Cancun International Airport which is only two hours flight from Panama City- which is where I live.

-I made the following route: Cancun > Holbox > Valladolid (Chichen Itza) > Tulum/Playa del Carmen.
+I followed this route: Cancun > Holbox > Valladolid (Chichen Itza) > Tulum/Playa del Carmen.

 The city of Cancun is one of the most famous tourist destinations of the Yucatan Peninsula.